Star Wars Jedi Knight: Dark Forces II: Critical reviews

 Some critics stated the game looks poor when played on computers without 3D acceleration.
 Hubble argued that the low detail is a necessary trade-off to maintain a high frame rate in the game's exceptionally wide-open levels, but noted that the difference a 3D card makes is high enough to strongly recommend its use.
 GamePro likewise held that the game should be commended for playing at a high speed even without 3D acceleration, while warning that "playing Jedi Knight without graphical enhancement is like watching Star Wars on a nine-inch black-and-white TV."
 Next Generation lauded not only the wide-open nature of the levels but their high level of functionality and organic feel.
 Dulin considered the character animations more detailed than similar games.
 The graphical presentation of the levels received specific praise from IGN: "No other first person shooter has come close to Jedi Knight's dizzying sense of scale and its vast levels."
 Several critics found the game's story interesting.

 The use of John Williams' soundtrack from the Star Wars films was met with praise, though Lui believed that the music is overused in Star Wars video games.
 The sound effects were also lauded, and seen as providing a good atmosphere.

 The addition of a multiplayer mode to Jedi Knight was met positively, though Dulin questioned why there are so few multiplayer maps and why single-player maps cannot be used in the multiplayer mode.
 Tom Chick of IGN believed this was corrected with the release of Mysteries of the Sith.
 Next Generation said that the "Healing" and "Force Pull" powers added great depth to the multiplayer action, elevating it above the formulaic techniques used in most games of the genre.

 The editors of Computer Games Strategy Plus named Jedi Knight the best first-person action game of 1997.
 Jedi Knight won Computer Gaming World's 1997 "Game of the Year" award.
 The editors wrote, "As did Diablo the year before, Jedi rose above the crowd in appealing to gamers across all genres.
-The Force was definitely with LucasArts when they made Jedi Knight, Dark Forces II."
+The Force was definitely with LucasArts when they made Jedi Knight Dark Forces II."
 The magazine nominated Jedi Knight as the best action game of 1997, but it lost to Quake II.

+The game was a finalist for "PC Action Game of the Year" and "Computer Entertainment Title of the Year" at the Academy of Interactive Arts & Sciences' inaugural Interactive Achievement Awards, but lost to Quake II and StarCraft, respectively.